-- A reliable two-way radio communications system with race control including headsets with microphone. - 2 rigid brooms and shovels. - 1x 15 liter recipient and 2x 4 liter recipients filled with calcium carbonate or similar substance that can absorb oil (SEE ARTICLE 14.2 for recommended products). - 5 litres of detergent or products disaggregating oil on hand, with sufficient further supplies available at the circuit (SEE ARTICLE 14.2 for recommended products). - Absorbent Towels/Roller - Fire-fighting service: - Preferably 2 fire extinguishers of polyvalent powder or ABC type of 6 Kg. - 1 fire extinguisher of 1 liter of "AFFF foam spray unit" type is recommended. - Straps for lifting the motorcycle. - For wide gravel beds it is recommended to have sleds to move the bikes. - Minimum of 2 "Doctor barriers": (SEE ARTICLE 4.10.1).
+- A reliable two-way radio communications system with race control including headsets with microphone. - 2 rigid brooms and shovels. - 1x 15 liter recipient and 2x 4 liter recipients filled with calcium carbonate or similar substance that can absorb oil (cf. Art.
+13.2 for recommended products). - 5 litres of detergent or products disaggregating oil on hand, with sufficient further supplies available at the circuit (cf. Art.
+13.2 for recommended products). - Absorbent Towels/Roller - Fire-fighting service: - Preferably 2 fire extinguishers of polyvalent powder or ABC type of 6 Kg. - 1 fire extinguisher of 1 liter of "AFFF foam spray unit" type is recommended. - Straps for lifting the motorcycle. - For wide gravel beds it is recommended to have sledges to move the bikes. - Minimum of 2 "Doctor barriers": (cf. Art.
+4.10.1).